Intermediate Algebra Workshop (ARC 35)

 Note: Non-freshmen will need to get a permission code to enroll in ARC 35.
 The permission code must be added by your academic advisor.

 ARC 35 is an online workshop.
-In summer 2020, ARC 35 will run from July 27 until September 11.
-The Final Exam will take place on Saturday, September 12.
+In summer 2021, ARC 35 will run from July 26 until September 10.
+The Final Exam will take place on Saturday, September 11.
 The Final Exam is an online exam that must be proctored.
 More information about online proctoring will be sent out once the workshop begins.
-Please be aware that online proctoring may incur a nominal additional fee.

 Also, ARC 35 is not part of the Highlander Early Start Academy (HESA).
 Students are discouraged from participating in both HESA and ARC 35 at the same time in the summer.